-An armature is defined as the component of an electric machine (i.e. a motor or generator) that carries alternating current (AC).
-The armature conducts AC even on DC (Direct Current) machines via the commutator (which periodically reverses current direction) or due to electronic commutation, (e.g. in a brushless DC motor).
+An armature is the component of an electric machine (i.e., a motor or generator) that carries alternating current (AC).
+The armature conducts AC even on DC (Direct Current) machines via the commutator (which periodically reverses current direction) or due to electronic commutation (e.g., in a brushless DC motor).

-The armature provides housing and support to the armature winding.
-In electrical machines, the magnetic field is generated by a permanent magnet or electromagnet.
-The armature winding interacts with the magnetic field formed in the air gap.
-The stator can be a rotating part (rotor) or stationary part (stator).
+The armature provides housing and support to the armature winding, which interacts with the magnetic field formed in the air gap between the stator and the rotor.
+The stator can be either a rotating part (rotor) or a stationary part (stator).

-In the 19th century, the word armature was introduced as technical aspects and the meaning is “keeper of a magnet”.
+The term armature was introduced in the 19th century as a technical term meaning “keeper of a magnet”.